-If you shop online, MyPoints is a popular cashback site that pays you in points that you can redeem for cash.
+If you shop online, MyPoints is a popular money making app that pays you in points that you can redeem for cash.
 But MyPoints is much more than just online shopping – you can take surveys, play games, watch videos, and more.

 I was curious about how it all worked, so I signed up for a free MyPoints account and gave it a try.
 Today I’m going to give you my full MyPoints review so you can see if MyPoints is worth your time.